Arta String Quartet Scotland – Wedding String Quartet Glasgow Edinburgh

 I’ve booked an organist to play in the ceremony, will this work with strings?

-You decide whether to use the organist or us to accompany hymns.
+You can decide whether to use the organist or us to accompany hymns.
 It’s common for the quartet to play for the bridal entrance and signing of the register, and then have the organist playing for your hymns and exit.
-This can create a good variety of music and atmosphere in your ceremony.
-Organists are normally hired for religious ceremonies only.
+This avoids the organist drowning out the strings and can create a good variety of music and atmosphere in your ceremony.

 I’ve booked a piper, how will that work?

-Normally we would play for your Entrance and Signing into the venue and the piper could play for your exit.
+During your ceremony normally we would play for your Entry and Signing and the piper would play for your Exit.